ryanbrainard/github/README.md

 This does not actually setup the fork on GitHub, but saves you thr trouble of the local configuration if you already have a fork or plan to create one in the future.

+The origin prefix defaults to `github/`, but can be customized if you want something different, such as `origin-`.
+You are prompted for the prefix on first run, but can be changed later by setting the git config `github.originPrefix`.

 Usage:

     github clone <git_url>